webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The '''circle''' tag's '''fill''' attribute uses CSS's '''url()''' function to reference the '''id''' of the '''radialGradient''' tag.
-Its nested '''stop''' tags define fairly abrupt gradations from the center to the edge&mdash;from black to blue and then to white&mdash;followed by a more gradual transition to pink around the edge of the circle.
+Its nested '''stop''' tags define fairly abrupt gradations from the center towards the edge&mdash;from black to blue and then to white&mdash;followed by a more gradual transition to pink around the edge of the circle.